 5. The Disused Flamatt Railway Tunnel

-About twenty kilometers from Bern, the Disused Flamatt Railway Tunnel is a particularly interesting urbex site for those who like underground explorations.
-This tunnel, once used by the railway, is now abandoned and offers a unique atmosphere, plunged into darkness and silence.
+Located about twenty kilometers from Bern, the disused Flamatt Railway Tunnel is a particularly interesting urban exploration site for those who enjoy underground exploration.
+This tunnel, once used by the railway, is now abandoned and offers a unique atmosphere, shrouded in darkness and silence.

 Site Features